 No matter when you read this, and no matter what you believe, let’s take a minute to pretend that Christmas just happened.
-Not necessarily the holiday, but, more so, the actual event it’s supposed to celebrate – the birth of Jesus, the son of God.
+Not necessarily the just holiday as we know it now, but, more so, the actual event it’s supposed to celebrate — the birth of Jesus, the son of God.

-Now let’s assume we both know all the Biblical, historical, scientific and everything-else-ical evidences for this occasion, and for that matter, the Bible’s legitimacy and accuracy.
-So upon knowing these, we’re undoubtedly lead to believe that what God has recorded for us in his eternal word is what happened.
+Now let’s assume we both know all the Biblical, historical, scientific and everything-else-ical evidences for this occasion (they’re all concrete, but this isn’t the time to dive into them).
+Upon knowing these, we undoubtedly believe what God has recorded for us in his eternal word is what happened.

 That is, “when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons.”
 (Gal 4:4-5)